| Tuva

 blueberry heaven and once again imagined myself home in the Olympics doing the

 same.
 Wishing Liz was here to share the experience.
+I feel so grateful to be

 here, filling my senses with nothing but nature and my book of writings.
 The